What is an Accelerated Possession Claim?

 What court forms do I need for an Accelerated possession claim?

-If the property is in England, you will need to use the N5B claim form for England.
+You must use the N5B claim form for England if the property is in England.
 The Accelerated possession procedure is not applicable for tenancies in Scotland.

 The N5B form is complicated, and it is not easy to complete correctly.
 County court staff are unable to assist you in completing the form.

-For this good reason, court staff or landlord associations will not advise how to complete the N5B form.
+For this reason, court staff or landlord associations will not advise how to complete the N5B form.

 Shorthold tenancies now have many obligations on the landlords, which they must comply with.
-Failure to do so will mean a section 21 notice may be deemed invalid, and a claim to regain your property through the county court fail.
+Failure to do so will mean a section 21 notice may be deemed invalid, and a claim to regain your property through the county court will fail.

 You will need all the following documents as well as any documents referred to in the correct N5B for: